-Carter began his political career in the Georgia state senate, and after an unsuccessful run for governor in 1966, was elected at the second time of asking four years later.
+Carter began his political career in the Georgia state senate, and after an unsuccessful run for governor in 1966, was elected on his second attempt in 1970.
 After an attempt to become running-mate to George McGovern at the 1972 presidential election ended in failure, Carter decided to instead position himself for the top job at the next election, and earned a Dark Horse Victory in part due to the party's more liberal wing not being able to coalesce around a single candidate, and also because it was felt they needed a candidate who could win the Deep South states that Richard Nixon had flipped to the Republicans in his two elections.
 In this he was successful: Carter won all the Southern states except Virginia, making him the last Democrat to carry a majority of the South.
-The end result was a close, and surprising win for Carter, which was attributed primarily to lingering resentment at the Republicans over Watergate, and also due to Ford having run a poor campaign.
+The end result was a close and surprising win for Carter, which was attributed primarily to lingering resentment at the Republicans over Watergate, and also due to Ford having run a poor campaign.
 Carter's victory was the only one the Democrats would win between 1968 and 1988, with the Republicans winning every other Presidential election during that timeframe by a landslide.

 Considering that his presidency happened forty years ago, a look around the Internet will astonish many readers with just how much of a polarizing figure Jimmy Carter continues to be.
 Conservatives declare that his watch was a mess, while liberals assert that he inherited a mess: the huge Vietnam War deficit, an economy that for the first time ever suffered rampant inflation while stagnating (which led to the portmanteau "stagflation" to be coined to describe it), and a national post-Vietnam, post-Watergate funk which was described as a "malaise" — a word that is hung around his neck by conservative commentators (and The Simpsons) to this day, though Carter himself never actually used it.
 "Stagflation" was exacerbated by the 1979 oil crisis; long gas lines and high energy costs contributed to the national unhappiness.
 In an attempt to lead by example, the President lowered the thermostats in the White House and donned sweaters to keep warm instead — which, for many, became a hated symbol of the lifestyle sacrifices which they believed his policies had made necessary.